turingschool/mod0_student_resources/bergsund_kyra_resources.md

   * Starting to join various channels & communities
 3. Terminal
 4. The videos Oscar has shared in the Slack study channel
-5. Phone time for breaks
+5. Phone timer for breaks